abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 > …our intellectual powers are rather geared to master static relations and… our powers to visualize processes evolving in time are relatively poorly developed.
 For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the static program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.

-Notice here:
+Notice here—this is exactly the same idea as *local reasoning*!
+We’re trying to…

 > shorten the conceptual gap between the static program and the dynamic process, between the program… in text space… and the process… in time…

 He traces this out in terms of the *coordinates* we use to describe the progress of the program, and specifically of the process the program represents.
 Those coordinates are textual markers (like line numbers!) or dynamic indexes in contexts like loops.

 But, Dijkstra points out, no matter what *other* systems we have in place to help us reason about our program—variable names, control structures like `if` blocks and `while` loops, etc.—if we use `GOTO` statements throughout our program, those other tools break down.
-What does a variable represent?
-If you have no `GOTO` statements, you can know that it represents just exactly what it would appear to as you first read through the section.
-If you include `GOTO` in your toolbox, though, the meaning at any given point becomes much less clear, since it can be the result of other things happening somewhere else in the program.

-If a `GOTO` lands you in the middle of a while loop, what is the value of the loop’s control index?
-Well… it depends on *everything else* that has happened in the flow of the program that led to that particular `GOTO`.
+What is the value of a while loop’s control index?
+Well, if you include `GOTO` in your toolbox, it depends on *everything else* that has happened in the flow of the program that led to that point—possibly including things *after* that loop in the text of the program!
+But if you *don’t* have `GOTO` statements, you can know that it represents exactly what it looks like when you read it.
 In other words, `GOTO` is a problem precisely because it completely defeats the other tools we have to make it possible to *reason locally*.

-This isn’t a merely theoretical or purely historical concern for me.
+This isn’t a merely theoretical or purely historical concern for me—something from back in the 1960s.
 I mentioned earlier that I spent the years before I discovered Rust writing a mix of programming languages including Fortran and C. Several of those Fortran and C codebases made liberal use of `GOTO`, and, well, spoilers: Dijkstra was right: it was incredibly difficult to “find a meaningful set of coordinates in which to describe the process progress.”

 The first task I did on those programs was slowly and laboriously reworking every one of those `GOTO` statements into actual functions and loops and so on.
 Doing that was extremely difficult and extremely error-prone.
 Sometimes I had to understand literally the whole program to be able to make any changes at all!
 But once I had done that hard work and gotten rid of `GOTO`, I could make further changes and improvements much more easily—because I knew much better what could cause changes *right here*, and what could *not*.